blackcatacademy/blackcat-config/docs/TRUST_KERNEL_EDGEN.md

 ```

 Notes:
+- `crypto.agent.socket_path` enables secrets-agent mode (recommended): key files can be root-owned and not readable by the web runtime.
 - `trust.web3.contracts.instance_controller` must be the **per-install clone** address (not the implementation).
 - `trust.web3.contracts.release_registry` is an optional **pin**; the source of truth is the on-chain pointer stored in the `InstanceController`.
 - `mode="full"` is the recommended strict default.
 For compatibility, use `mode="root_uri"` (weaker) explicitly.